whwu95/BIKE/README.md

 ## News
 -  🚀 **Efficient Training**: Almost all models can be trained using **8 NVIDIA V100 GPUs**.
 Especially, we can train ViT-L/14 (336) backbone using **8 GPUs** and achieve **88.3%** Top-1 accuracy on Kinetics-400 dataset!
+-  `Apr 26, 2023`: All models, configs and training logs have been released.
 -  `Apr 20, 2023`: Main training codes have been released, including single-node/multi-node multi-GPU distributed training.
 Thanks for your star 😝.
 -  `Feb 28, 2023`: 🎉Our **BIKE** has been accepted by **CVPR-2023**.